Highways in Greece: A3 (Central Greece Motorway)

-The A3 motorway, or the Central Greece Motorway (usually referred to as just E65) is currently under construction.
-It will link the A1 (AThE) near Lamia with the A2 (Egnatia Odos) near Grevena, and carry the European route E65.
-Its total length will be 174 km.
+The A3 motorway, or the Central Greece Motorway (usually referred to as just E65) is a motorway in Central Greece and Thessaly, connecting the A1 near Lamia with the A2 near Grevena, and serving multiple cities and towns along western Thessaly.
+Its total length is 181 km.

-Construction began in 2009, lasted 2 years and stopped in 2011 due to the financial crisis.
+Construction began in 2009, lasted 2 years and stopped in 2011 due to the Greek financial crisis.
 At the end of 2013 it was decided to proceed with the immediate construction of the central middle section, Trikala–Xyniada with a length of 80 km, while construction of the northern (Grevena–Trikala) and southern (Xyniada–Lamia) sections was postponed.

-The middle section between Xyniada and Trikala was inaugurated and opened to traffic on December 22, 2017.
-In October 2018 the European Commission approved the funding for the construction of the southern section, Xyniada - Lamia, which out of the 32,5km, the 14,2 km section from the A1 to Karpenissi I/C is opened to traffic on July 15, 2021, while the rest is expected to be completed by 2024.
-The construction of the northern section, Trikala–Egnatia Odos junction, has started on November of 2021 with completion due by 2025.
+The middle section between Xyniada and Trikala was the first to be inaugurated, opening to traffic on 22 December 2017.The highway continued opening in stages, until the final section, between Kalabaka and Grevena opened on 23 July 2026.

 A5 (Ionia Odos)

-The A5 motorway, also referred to as the Ionia Odos (Ionian Motorway), is a fully operational motorway since 3 August 2017 when its last section under construction was delivered to traffic.
-It starts from Ioannina at the A2 (Egnatia Odos) interchange, and ends at Rio, in Patras, after crossing the Corinthian Gulf through the Rio-Antirrio bridge.
-There, it connects to the A8 (see below).
-The northern extension to the Kakavia border (with Albania) is in the planning stages.
+The A5 motorway, also referred to as the Ionia Odos (Ionian Motorway), is a motorway situated in western Greece, connecting Ioannina and the A2 with several cities, most importantly Patras, before terminating at Pyrgos.
+On its route, it crosses the Corinthian Gulf via the Rio–Antirrio Bridge, where it connects to the A8 at Rio.
+The first half of the northern extension, from Ioannina to Kalpaki is under construction, while the second half to the Kakavia border crossing with Albania, alongside the southern extension to meet with the A7, are in the planning stages.

-The route passes through most of western continental Greece, along the Ionian Sea, hence its name "Ionia Odos".
-Work on the majority of the highway began in spring 2006 and would span six years, to be completed by 2012.
-Though, because of economic problems of the constructing companies, all construction works were halted in 2011, but since mid-2013 works on the whole of the 196 km motorway started again.
-The Antirrion - Ioannina section was completed in August 2017.
+The route spans most of the west coast of Greece, along the Ionian Sea, hence its name "Ionia Odos".
+Work on the majority of the highway began in spring 2006 and was planned to be completed by 2012.
+Due to the effects of the Greek financial crisis, all construction works were halted in 2011, but restarted in 2013.
+The Antirrio–Ioannina section was inaugurated on 5 September 2017, and the Patras–Pyrgos sections (past the Patras bypass) was opened on 4 December 2025.